abisxir/alasgar/README.md

 # Adds a material if it is not already added and sets the diffuse color
 cubeEntity.material.diffuseColor = parseHtmlName("Tomato")
 # Also is possible to directly instantiate a component and add it to the cube
-# In the case that you like to write more code :)
+# In the case that you prefer to write more code :)
 # addComponent(cubeEntity, newMaterialComponent(diffuseColor=parseHtmlName("Tomato")))
 ...
 ```